 How to Boot a Mac in Target Disk Mode

-How to use Firewire or Thunderbolt Target Disk mode
+How to Use Firewire or Thunderbolt Target Disk Mode on Mac

-* Boot the target Mac while holding down the ‘T’ key until you see a Firewire icon
+3. Boot the target Mac while holding down the ‘T’ key until you see a Firewire or Thunderbolt icon displayed on screen, this signifies that target disk mode is detected and working

-* In a few moments, the target Mac’s hard drive should appear on the host Mac’s desktop and you can access it like any other external drive
+4. In a few moments, the Mac will bot as usual and the target Mac’s hard drive should appear on the host Mac’s desktop, allowing you to access it like any other external drive

 Related articles:

-Posted by: David Mendez in Mac OS X, Tips & Tricks, Troubleshooting
+Posted by: David Mendez in Mac OS, Tips & Tricks, Troubleshooting

 » Comments RSS Feed